Shazzberry/minecraft-on-k8s/README.md

 # minecraft-on-k8s
-This is a WIP project where I built an MC server on Kubernetes
+This is a WIP project where I built an MC server running https://feed-the-beast.com/modpack/ftb_presents_direwolf20_1_16 on Kubernetes

 # Dependancies